perslev/MultiPlanarUNet/README.md

 ```

 #### Fusion Model Training
-When using the MultiPlanar model, a fusion model must also be trained after
+When using the MultiPlanar model, a fusion model must  be computed after
 the base model has been trained.
 This model will learn to map the multiple
 predictions of the base model through each view to one, stronger segmentation
 volume: